Authress-Engineering/openapi-resolver.js/.github/SECURITY.md

 # Security Policy

-If you believe you've found an exploitable security issue in Swagger Client, **please don't create a public issue**.
+If you believe you've found an exploitable security issue in OpenAPI Resolver, **please don't create a public issue**.

 ## Supported versions

-This is the list of versions of `swagger-client` which are currently being supported with security updates.
+This is the list of versions of `openapi-resolver` which are currently being supported with security updates.

 | Version  | Supported          | Notes                  |